 ### Branch-level Isolation

-If branches are also isolated from each other, add the branch constraint to the scope.
-You can make it conditional — for example, head-office users see all branches while branch users only see their own:
+Make the scope conditional — head-office users see all branches while branch users see only their own:

 ```